Bonnie Ryan attends NBA play-offs at Chase Centre in San Francisco

 Bonnie Ryan was at the Chase Center on Thursday night in San Francisco for the NBA playoffs, as the Sacramento Kings fell to the Golden State Warriors.

-“Super cool,” “get the pom poms out,” “you look so lovely,” were some of the comments from her followers to the pictures she posted.
+“Super cool,” “get the pom poms out,” “you look so lovely,” were some of the comments from her followers on on Instagran,

-Bonnie had class seats looking out over the court with her friend.
+The Irish influencer and makeup artist had premium seats looking out over the court with her friend.

-The Warriors won 114-97.
-Thursday's loss is a disappointment for Kings fans who've welcomed two straight wins in their first playoff series in 17 years

 Bonnie has been lapping up America after a wonderful honeymoon last year when she visited South Africa, Mexico and Disney World Florida.